ArsenicV/SolderMind/README.md

 ---
 ```
+Todo:
-[todo]: Planning to use Curriculum Learning and improve the accuracy of the model
+[*]: Planning to use Curriculum Learning and improve the accuracy of the model
-[todo]: Model evaluation
+[*]: Model evaluation
 ```